UXabre/WIMan/README.md

  - Copy all the content from the within the "finalized" folder to the webserver serving your windows images.
  - Configure your Foreman Installation Media to point to this folder.
 As you can see from the folder structure, we included the architecture in the path!

+# to-do
+ - A manifest ini is now created to tell the consumer in which WIM-file an image is stored (based on the optimization level); however at this point in time the template does not consume this manifest file!

 # Result
 ![Result PXE](/doc/pxe.png?raw=true "PXE")